 The hotel facilities

-The Grand Hotel Saltsjöbaden offers every comfort: there are spacious rooms with comfortable beds (really, I was off course very tired but I slept like a rose!), There are two restaurants (Franska Matsalen and Sea Front), there is a renewed Grand Spa (at an extra charge) and there is a library with a billiard table.
-For guests there is free parking, right outside the door.
+The Grand Hotel Saltsjöbaden offers every comfort: there are spacious rooms with comfortable beds (I slept like a rose!), There are two restaurants (Franska Matsalen and Sea Front), there is a renewed Grand Spa (at an extra charge) and there is a library with a billiard table.
+For guests there is free parking, right in front of the entrance.
 The extensive breakfast is served in the Franska Matsalen.
 There is possibility for room service.
-The hotel recently hirede a top chef and is highly committed to quality cuisine with a focus on allergies and personal preferences.
+The hotel recently hired a top chef and is highly committed to quality cuisine with a focus on allergies and personal preferences.

 The Grand Hotel Saltsjöbaden is beautifully located, surrounded by water and greenery.
 You get there via the Saltsjöbanan.
 That is a train/tram that runs in both directions, every 20 minutes.
 It was K. A. Wallenberg who built the railway to make it easier for guests to get to the hotel.